Wagga Wagga Christian College

 We believe that it is this environment and culture that leads to the development of strong academic and personal characters of integrity, growing each individual into the person that God has gifted them to be.

-As Head of Senior School Catherine Clarke works with a team to care for all students from Years 9 to 12 - academically, socially, physically, and spiritually.
-The staff’s willingness to build strong engagement with students encourages effective learning and growth that is a defining part of our Senior School culture.
+As Head of Secondary School Catherine Clarke works with a team to care for all students from Years 7 to 12 - academically, socially, physically, and spiritually.
+The staff’s willingness to build strong engagement with students encourages effective learning and growth that is a defining part of our Secondary School culture.

 Our staff consider it a privilege to be part of these young adults’ lives.
 We recognise the inspiration that staff can and should be to students.
 We also recognise what an inspiration our students are to our staff.